-Transfer Admission: Students attending another institution may apply for transfer to LaGrange College, provided that they are eligible to return to their current institution at the time of entry to LaGrange College.
+A transfer student must be in good academic standing at all previously attended institutions.
+Transfer applicants under academic or disciplinary suspension or dismissal from a previous institution cannot be admitted to LaGrange until such sanctions are lifted.
+Transfer applicants not meeting the requirements listed above will be reviewed by the Faculty Admission Committee.
 A student may be accepted conditionally under the standard criteria for conditional admission.
-Prior to the student's admission to LaGrange College, the Office of Admission must receive all necessary documents, including official transcripts of all college coursework.
+Prior to the student's admission to LaGrange College, the Office of College Access and Admission must receive all necessary documents, including official transcripts of all college coursework.
 Any applicant who intentionally withholds information about college coursework previously attempted, either by failing to report that coursework or by failing to provide an appropriate transcript, will be subject to a revocation of any admission or scholarship offer(s) extended by LaGrange College.
-Accepted applicants may enroll at the beginning of any semester.